Archambault Bagheera

-The Archambault Bagheera is a French trailerable sailboat that was first built in 1968.
+The Archambault Bagheera is a recreational keelboat that was first built in 1968.

 Production

 The design was built by Archambault Boats of Dangé-Saint-Romain, France, starting in 1968, but it is now out of production.
 Archambault, which had been founded in 1967, went out of business in 2015.
 With a length overall of 19.68 ft, the Bagheera was the smallest boat produced by Archambault.

 Design

-The Bagheera is a recreational keelboat, built predominantly of fibreglass, with wood trim.
+The Bagheera is a built predominantly of fibreglass, with wood trim.
 It has a fractional sloop rig with aluminum spars, a deck-stepped mast with wire standing rigging.
 The hull has a raked stem, a reverse transom, a lazarette, a skeg-mounted rudder controlled by a tiller and a fixed fin keel.
 It displaces 882 lb and carries 463 lb of ballast.

 The boat has a draft of 3.12 ft with the standard keel.
 The boat is normally fitted with a small outboard motor for docking and manoeuvring and has a hull speed of 5.29 kn.